Miloš Ninković: 2018–20: Hyundai A-League

 — —Steve Corica praises Ninković performance following the Grand Final in Perth.

 Under the system of inexperienced manager Steve Corica, the 2018–19 season saw the departure of key starters, Adrian Mierzejewski and Bobô leaving Ninković as the only marquee and foreign import at the club.
 Whilst also applying for permanent residency in October, he was partnered in midfield with new loan signing Siem de Jong and formed a partnership in the attack with Adam Le Fondre.
-After a quiet first half of the season with his side staying third place, Ninković scored his first goal of the season in the Big Blue losing 2–1 at AAMI Park on 26 January 2019.
-By February, he accumulated 21 key passes, with 6 assists and scored 1 goal.
+After a quiet first half of the season with his club staying third place, Ninković scored his first goal of the season in the Big Blue losing 2–1 at AAMI Park on 26 January 2019.
+By February, he accumulated 21 key passes, with six assists and scored one goal.
 Although he later expressed his frustration for the lack of goals he scored during the season.
-On 6 April, Ninković scored the winning goal in a 2–1 Big Blue derby win against Melbourne Victory, shooting past Matthew Acton, after a cut back pass from Siem de Jong.
-After finishing second in the league below Perth Glory, Ninković scored a brace against Melbourne Victory in the semi final, contributing to a 6–1 win, the biggest win in the history of the Big Blue rivalry.
+On 6 April, Ninković scored the winning goal in a 2–1 Big Blue derby victory against Melbourne Victory, shooting past Matthew Acton after a cut back pass from Siem de Jong.
+After finishing second in the league below Perth Glory, Ninković scored a brace against Melbourne Victory in the semi final, contributing to a 6–1 victory, the biggest win in the history of the Big Blue rivalry.

 Ninković started in the Grand Final, against Premiers' winner Perth Glory, where his side eventually won on penalties, bringing him his second championship to Sydney.
 At the end of the match, Ninković was awarded the Joe Marston Medal, recognising his performance in the Grand Final.
 He ended his 2018–19 campaign with 3 league goals (all against Melbourne Victory), the lowest he scored in a season with Sydney FC.

 On 7 August 2019, Ninković injured his ankle during a match in the FFA Cup against Brisbane Roar, suspecting it was a broken ankle.
 He returned to training 5 days later, only missing a friendly match against Wollongong Wolves.
 Ninković scored two goals in a friendly match against newly founded club Western United, netting in the 25th and 71st minute to end the game 2–1.